Yashkashyap619/pizza_sales_analysis/README.md

 Orders by Hour: Visual representation of peak ordering times.
 Top Categories: Analysis of pizza popularity by category and sales.

-### 💡 Skills Highlighted ###
+# 💡 Skills Highlighted

-1.SQL Analytics: Mastered advanced MySQL functions like Joins, CTEs, and Window Functions.
+- SQL Analytics: Mastered advanced MySQL functions like Joins, CTEs, and Window Functions.
-2.Data Visualization: Created interactive and visually appealing dashboards using Power BI.
+- Data Visualization: Created interactive and visually appealing dashboards using Power BI.
-3.Data Integration: Successfully connected MySQL with Power BI via ODBC for seamless data import.
+- Data Integration: Successfully connected MySQL with Power BI via ODBC for seamless data import.
-4.Analytical Thinking: Transformed raw data into actionable insights for business decisions.
+- Analytical Thinking: Transformed raw data into actionable insights for business decisions.

-### 📈 Business Applications ###
+# 📈 Business Applications
 This project simulates a real-life scenario where a pizza chain analyzes sales trends to optimize inventory, identify peak sales times, and improve customer satisfaction.
 Businesses can leverage such insights to enhance decision-making, marketing strategies, and overall revenue.

-🚀 Explore the Project
+# 🚀 Explore the Project
 GitHub Repository: Project Link
 Screenshots: